VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/README.en.md

 ## Versioning

-**v2.0** will be the first formally versioned GitHub release.
+**v2.0** is be the first formally versioned GitHub release.
 The v2 designation reflects the transition from the template's 2021–2026 Overleaf-based development period to a maintained software release with formal versioning, documentation, automated validation and packaged releases.

 See [CHANGELOG.md](https://github.com/VitorMRCunha/ISEP_DEE_MEEC_Thesis_Template/blob/main/CHANGELOG.md).